-The James F. Crow Early Career Researcher Award recognizes outstanding achievements by students and recent PhDs presenting their work at the Population, Evolutionary, and Quantitative Genetics Conference.
-Finalists for the award will speak in a high-profile session at the conference.
+The James F. Crow Early Career Researcher Award recognizes outstanding achievements by students and recent PhDs for their work in Population, Evolutionary, and Quantitative Genetics research.
+The winner in 2024 will speak in a high-profile session at the conference.

-GSA created the Award to honor and celebrate the impactful and innumerable contributions of Professor James F. Crow to the field of genetics.
+GSA created the award to honor Professor James F. Crow.
 Crow’s contributions to the field of genetics were impactful and innumerable.
 Crow and his students revealed the rates and fitness consequences of mutations, discovered segregation distorter loci, and began the characterization of P transposable elements, using Drosophila melanogaster as a model system.
 His theoretical achievements included laying the foundation for the neutral theory of molecular evolution, reformulating the concept of genetic load, and understanding the effects of inbreeding on genetic variation.
 Crow’s textbook “An Introduction to Population Genetics Theory,” published in 1970 with Motoo Kimura, remains the gold standard text for theoretical population genetics today.
 With Bill Dove, Crow co-edited the monthly “Perspectives” section of GENETICS for more than 20 years.
 Crow’s own written contributions to the section (45 articles) masterfully situated controversies and leaders in genetics in their historical context.

 Crow seamlessly integrated research with outstanding teaching and a passion for public service.
 Crow excelled at explaining genetic concepts to a wide range of audiences, making him an unusually effective and popular teacher.
 He spoke to people he met in the community with the same admiration and excitement with which he greeted his scientific colleagues.
 Crow was that rare colleague whom everyone loved: a model scientist and an exemplary human.